Steve Owens (Missouri): University of Missouri

 In November 2013, Owens was named Interim Chancellor of the University of Missouri-Columbia ("MU"), a comprehensive research university with over 30,000 students, several graduate and professional schools and a fully integrated academic medical center.
 MU is a member of the Association of American Universities (AAU).
 As Interim Chancellor he prepared a billion dollar budget and stabilized an executive leadership team following the recent retirements and resignations of the Chancellor, Provost, two Vice Chancellors and a unit Director.
 Also during his tenure, his previous work in moving MU to the SEC came to fruition.
 The football team reached the SEC championship game and won the Cotton Bowl, and Owens served as head of the official delegations.

 As General Counsel, Owens oversees the UM System’s Office of the General Counsel.
 The OGC consists of 15 lawyers and 5 support staff members, and it is responsible for hiring and monitoring outside counsel.
 During his time as General Counsel, Owens has emphasized greater client service and increased productivity through quality hiring, office reorganization, subject matter specialization and greater use of technology.
 He is a member of the National Association of College and University Attorneys (NACUA), an organization consisting of over 1,600 institutional and 5,000 individual attorney members.
-He has been named to the NACUA’s Board of Directors twice and served on the its four-member Executive Committee and as its Treasurer.
+He has been named to the NACUA’s Board of Directors twice and served on its four-member Executive Committee and as its Treasurer.

 On December 2, 2021, Owens announced he would step down as General Counsel of the University effective March 1, 2022.
 He will join the Husch Blackwell law firm in his hometown of Kansas City.
 After his announcement, the University's governing board passed a resolution honoring Owens for his achievements and granting him the title of General Counsel Emeritus.
 In February 2022, the Stephen J. Owens Conference Room was named after him in historic Jesse Hall.